Is your garden hose ruining the look of your garden? Don’t know how to store it to make it look pretty?

 If you have a traditional home, you may like these old-fashioned hose reels!
 They will complete your exterior style and make it look well put together.

-If you don’t mind making permanent holes in your house, opt for a wall mount hose reel.
-They are very convenient!
-Otherwise, you can opt for a hose reel cart or a freestanding station, like the one in the picture.
+If you don’t mind making permanent holes in your house, opt for a wall mounted hose reel.
+Otherwise, I suggest you opt for a hose reel cart or a freestanding station, like the one in the picture.

 Keep It Functional…